zscole/eos-dev-tools/README.md

 ### Config.ini

 In your `config.ini` file, along with whatever other values you wish to specify the path to this file as the value for `genesis-json = /$PATH`.
 Be sure to replace $PATH with the appropriate path.

+THIS DOCUMENT IS STILL BEING EDITED.